 When designing a new bathroom there are an array of things to think about such as the look that you want to achieve, colours, tiles, showers, taps and storage.
 Have a look at existing bathroom designs in magazines and on sites like Pinterest for some inspiring ideas.

 There are three key factors that make size matter when renovating the bathroom; these include the overall size of the room, the location of the existing pipework and the measurements of the fixtures and fittings.
 It’s essential to accurately measure the space and double check all the measurements before choosing any new items.

 DIY or professional job?

 Hiring a professional bathroom fitter provides the best way to make sure that your new bathroom not only looks stunning but ensures trouble-free use too.
-If you are an experienced and confident DIYer fitting a new bathroom yourself is a great way to save money, but leave it to the professionals if you lack the skills.
+If you’re experienced and confident at DIY, fitting a new bathroom yourself is a great way to save money, but leave it to the professionals if you lack the skills.